University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/VCF_Analysis/Week_8_Practical-VCF_Analysis.md

 The next section is **Analyse Genotypes**.
 We will extract a subset of the columns from the VCF file as a data frame and reformat some of them.
 Data frames are a convenient way to store and interrogate this information.

 We will dig in to the data to see what evidence is being used to call variants, in **Plots**.
 We will look at the relationship between the genotypes called, the number of reads and the strength of evidence.
 When we find an interesting relationship we will take examples and look at them in IGV, where we can get a sense of the reads that support a call.

-Finally, I would like you to take the data and the code, and generate your own plots etc, to see if you can find a threshold to balance True and False Positives.
-The columns Qual and GLB will be useful here.

 [1]: https://software.broadinstitute.org/software/igv/